JessicaTegner/gh-py/README.md

 [![Build Status](https://github.com/JessicaTegner/gh-py/actions/workflows/ci.yaml/badge.svg)](https://github.com/JessicaTegner/gh-py/actions/workflows/ci.yaml)

-gh-py gh extensions, now made easy in python
+gh-py gh extensions, now made easy in python.

+gh-py makes it possible to write gh extensions, and interact with the gh cli directly from python.

 ### Installation

-gh-py can be installed in afew different ways.
+gh-py can be installed in a few different ways.

 #### From GH.